RK Euro Model 9 - Classic Oakeshott Type XII Arming Sword

-Every model comes with a REAL black leather wrapped wooden core handle, all steel fittings for maximum durability and models 7-9 have a PEENED pommel for extra durability.
-Every sword also comes with a FREE BONUS wooden core, leather wrapped scabbard and integrated suspension system for either display or wearing (one size belt can be adjusted to suit your waist as necessary).
+This model comes with a genuine black leather wrapped wooden core handle and all steel fittings for maximum durability, plus the whole assembly is peened in the traditional way for maximum overall durability.
+Every sword also comes with a FREE BONUS wooden core, faux leather wrapped scabbard and integrated suspension system for either display or wearing (one size belt can be adjusted to suit your waist as necessary)

 Simply amazing value for money and a return to affordable medieval swords where every other maker has doubled or tripled their prices means that they will sell out fast, so grab one while you can!

-This particular model is a single handed arming sword with solid bodied blade for maximum durability, cruciform style guard hilt and classic wheel shaped pommel.
+This particular model is a single handed knightly arming sword popular from the 13th and 14th centuries based on the Oakeshott Type XII - with solid bodied blade for maximum durability, cruciform style guard hilt and classic wheel shaped pommel.
 Ready to cut straight out of the box.

 How to Use